-Luckily, several restrooms facilities and water fountains were nearby.
-There is a large restroom across from parking lot, but there’s also two more restroom buildings closer to the playground.
-One really unique feature of the park was a bench that had a solar panel built into it, which places to plug in your USB cable to charge your phone.
+Several restrooms facilities and water fountains were nearby.
+There is a large restroom across from parking lot, however there’s also two more restroom buildings closer to the playground.
+One really unique feature of the park was a bench that had a solar panel built into it with places to plug in your USB cable to charge your phone.

-- The park is close to the end of the line for the Washington D.C. metro, so it pairs nicely with a trip into the city.
+- The park is close to the end of the line for the Washington D.C. metro.
+It pairs nicely with a trip into the city.

 - There are several new shopping centers in the area, so there are lots of places to grab a bite to eat.